-The team winning the coin toss chooses the end of the field it wants to defend first.
 Play is started with a face-off after each goal and at the beginning of each period: the ball is placed between the sticks of two midfielders at the center of the field.
 When the official blows the whistle to begin play, each face-off player tries to gain possession of the ball.
 The midfielders in the wing areas can release immediately and the attackmen and defensemen must wait until the referee has signaled that one player has gained possession of the ball.

 Players may run with the ball in the stick, pass and catch the ball.
 Only the goalkeeper may touch the ball with his hands.
 Stick checking is the controlled poking and slapping of the stick and gloved hands of the player in possession of the ball.
 Body checking is permitted if the opponent has the ball.
 However, all contact must occur from the front or side, above the waist and below the shoulders.
 An opponent's stick may also be stick checked if it is within five yards of a loose ball or ball in the air.
 If the ball or a player in possession of the ball goes out-of-bounds, the other team is awarded possession of the ball.
 If the ball goes out-of-bounds after an unsuccessful shot on goal, the player nearest to the ball when and where it goes out-of-bounds is awarded possession.
 An attacking player cannot enter the crease around the goal, but may reach in with his stick to scoop a loose ball.

 There are 2 types of penalties: Personal Fouls and Technical Fouls.
 The penalty for a personal foul is a 60 second suspension from play and possession of the ball to the team that was fouled.
 The penalty for a technical foul is a 30 second suspension if a team is in possession of the ball when the foul is committed, or possession of the ball to the team that was fouled if there was no possession when the foul was committed.